FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 A useful way to express the loss of R on the table is to remove models from a Group.
 For example, assuming a 12R Group:

-* If the Group is made up of 1 model, leave it on the table until R is reduced to 0 (or the Group flees).
+* If the Group consists of 1 model, leave it on the table until R is reduced to 0 (or the Group flees).
-* If the Group is made up of 2 models, remove one model when R drops to 6 or less.
+* If the Group consists of 2 models, remove one model when R drops to 6 or less.
-* If the Group is made up of 3 models, remove one model every time the Group loses 4R (once at 8R, and again at 4R).
+* If the Group consists of 3 models, remove one model every time the Group loses 4R (once at 8R, and again at 4R).
-* If the Group is made up of 6 models, remove one model every time the Group loses 2R.
+* If the Group consists of 6 models, remove one model every time the Group loses 2R.
-* If the Group is made up of 12 models, remove one model every time the Group loses 1R.
+* If the Group consists of 12 models, remove one model every time the Group loses 1R.
-* If the Group is made up of 24 models, remove two models every time the Group loses 1R.
+* If the Group consists of 24 models, remove two models every time the Group loses 1R.

 T> It’s best to ensure your model count divides evenly into the R of the Group, but you can have any number you please.
 T> Just remember to update each Group’s R on your roster as it lowers.